Shreyank-SH/Auto-WCE-BleedGen/README.md

 The dataset used in this project is the `WCEBleedGen_dataset`, which contains two folders:

-- `bleeding`: This folder contains all the bleeding images and their corresponding `.txt` files.
+- `bleeding`: This folder contains all the bleeding images and their corresponding annotations and bounding box files.
-- `val`: This folder contains all the validation images and their corresponding `.txt` files.
+- `non bleeding`: This folder contains all the non bleeding images.

 The dataset is defined in the `data.yaml` file, which specifies the paths to the training and validation datasets, as well as the class names.